 What better way to take some of the pressure off than by teaching your pup the moves and including him in this special tradition before daddy steals the bride.

 - Dance Partner.
 As your dance partner your dog can simply be out on the floor getting his boogie on or you two can perform a fabulous duet like dancing duos we hold in high esteem like dog dancing champs Lucy Imergova.
-For some inspo check out this amazing duo here.
+For some dog dancing inspo check out this amazing duo here. (teaching your dog other fun things, like Frisbee may be the basis for dancing!)

 - Assistant DJ.
 A good DJ can make or break a wedding and every capable wedding DJ seems to know that the YMCA will be a big hit no matter the demographic, however, what is a good DJ without an assistant.